 September 28, 2016

 Why not go for something tasty and fun for the family this Halloween!
-This pumpkin soup has a kick and is deceptively filing.
+This pumpkin soup has a kick and is deceptively filling.
 You can use any type of pumpkin you have on hand.
 Also opt for lime rather than a lemon if you like a more gentle tang and adjust the chilli according to your taste.
 Serve with small warm crunchy rolls or toasted rye bread to soak up the soupy goodness.
-Serves 4-6
+Serves 4-6.
+Freezes well.

 The Web Decoration